High Risk Situations

 A good landing follows a good and stable approach to the runway.
 More so when flying IFR and breaking out of the clouds just above the minimum descent altitude (MDA).
 For VFR pilots flying the circuit or pattern at the correct altitude, trimmed on speed and distance from the active runway will result in a stable descent and safe touchdown without any added risks.

-If you are able to avoid these situations then you should be able stay safe with introducing any unnecessary risk during your flying career.
+If you are able to avoid these situations then you should be able stay safe without introducing any unnecessary risk during your flying career.